Chandrika Kumaratunga

-Chandrika Bandaranaike Kumaratunga (චන්ද්රිකා බණ්ඩාරනායක කුමාරතුංග; சந்திரிகா பண்டாரநாயக்க குமாரதுங்க; Bandaranaike; born 29 June 1945), commonly referred to by her initials CBK, is a Sri Lankan politician who served as the fifth president of Sri Lanka from 12 November 1994 to 19 November 2005.
+Chandrika Bandaranaike Kumaratunga (චන්ද්රිකා බණ්ඩාරනායක කුමාරතුංග; சந்திரிகா பண்டாரநாயக்க குமாரதுங்க; Bandaranaike; born 29 June 1945), commonly referred to by her initials CBK, is a Sri Lankan stateswoman who served as the fifth president of Sri Lanka from 1994 to 2005.
 She is the longest-serving president in Sri Lankan history.
 She led the Sri Lanka Freedom Party (SLFP) from 1994 to 2006.

-Born in 1945 into a prominent Sri Lankan political family, she is the daughter of two former prime ministers, Solomon Bandaranaike and Sirimavo Bandaranaike.
+Born in 1945 into a prominent Sri Lankan political family, she is the younger daughter of two former prime ministers, Solomon Bandaranaike and Sirimavo Bandaranaike.
 Kumaratunga entered politics in the 1970s, initially focusing on social welfare and rural development.
 After spending several years in exile following the assassination of her husband, Vijaya Kumaratunga, she returned to Sri Lanka in the late 1980s.
 In 1993, she was elected Chief Minister of the Western Province.
 The following year, after becoming the leader of the Sri Lanka Freedom Party, she formed the People's Alliance and led her coalition to victory in the 1994 parliamentary elections.
 In the presidential election held later that year, she was elected as the first female president of Sri Lanka, defeating UNP candidate Srima Dissanayake in the largest landslide victory in Sri Lankan history, securing almost 62% of the votes.
 In the 1999 election, Kumaratunga survived an assassination attempt during her re-election campaign and went on to win a second term, defeating UNP candidate and Leader of the Opposition, Ranil Wickremesinghe.

 She was responsible for the modernisation of the SLFP and the broader Sri Lankan left under the banner of “capitalism with a human face.”
-This marked a decisive shift from the inward-looking, state-controlled economic policies of earlier SLFP administrations.
+This marked a decisive shift from the inward-looking, state-controlled economic policies of earlier SLFP administrations ran by her parents.
 Kumaratunga’s approach maintained a market-oriented economy while emphasising equity and social protection, contributing to improved economic performance and broadening the appeal of her party.